-- In FY17/18 there were a number of hospital discharges that will have resulted in an increase in LD spend. - Teviot Court also opened in FY 17/18 which resulted in a significant step change of expenditure in this year.
+- At the end of 2021-22 the budget provision for the Living Wage uplift effective 1/12/21 was still held in a central budget within Adult Social Care therefore this budget is under-stated - In FY17/18 there were a number of hospital discharges that will have resulted in an increase in LD spend. - Teviot Court opened in FY 17/18 which resulted in a significant step change of expenditure in this year.
 Some of this increase had been delayed from previous years as some individuals delayed the transition to independent living until Teviot Court opened.